Skip to content

 • Return transport to Venice and San Servolo

-• Accommodation: 100 rooms are available on site, in San Servolo, otherwise you'll need to arrange your own accommodation in Venice
+• Accommodation: rooms are available on site in San Servolo; otherwise you will need to arrange your own accommodation in Venice

-• Vaporettos and other water cabs outside the excursions scheduled as part of the workshop
+• Vaporettos and other water taxis outside the excursions scheduled as part of the workshop

 • All insurance cover for lost or stolen luggage, delayed or cancelled transport, theft or breakage of equipment during the workshop